lluevano/lluevano.github.io/_pages/about.md

   - /about.html
 ---

 Researcher focused in Computer Vision, Biometrics, Privacy, and Decentralized Machine Learning.
-I am currently working as a Postdoctal Researcher at the Idiap Research Institute in Switzerland.
-Previously, I worked as a Postdoctoral Research Fellow at the WIDE Team at Inria in the University of Rennes.
+I am currently working as an Assitant Professor at the Autonomous University of Barcelona (UAB) in Barcelona, Spain.
+Previously, I worked as a Postdoctoral Researcher at the Biometrics Security & Privacy group at Idiap in Switzerland and at the WIDE Team at Inria in the University of Rennes in France.
 My current research interests are Face Recognition, Face Anti-Spoofing, Privacy, and Decentralized Machine Learning.
 My PhD thesis work was on Binarized Neural Networks for Very Low Resolution Face Recognition for deployment on embedded devices.

 🔬 Latest research
 ======